I am a PhD candidate in the Space Systems Optimization Group (SSOG) at the Georgia Institute of Technology, supervised by Professor Koki Ho.

 Prior to my PhD, I completed my alma mater at Imperial College London with a Master’s in aeronautical engineering (MEng) and a year abroad at the University of California, Los Angeles (UCLA).
 In the past, I have worked on the design of low-energy transfers to low-lunar orbits as part of the mission analysis team at ispace, GNC on cislunar libration point orbit missions at Mitsubishi Electric Research Laboratories (MERL), and G&C for rendez-vous with geostationary satellite at Infinite Orbits.
+I received the John V. Breakwell Student Paper Award at the 2025 AAS/AIAA Space Flight Mechanics Meeeting held in Kaua’i, Hawaii for my work on multi-telescope tasking via a job-shop scheduling problem formulation.

-In my free time, I took part in the 11th and 12th editions of the Global Trajectory Optimisation Competition (GTOC) as part of the Advanced Concepts Team at ESTEC, finishing up on the second and fourth place, respectively.
+In my free time, I took part in the 11th and 12th editions of the Global Trajectory Optimisation Competition (GTOC) as part of the Advanced Concepts Team (ACT) at ESTEC, finishing up second and fourth place, respectively.
 In my non-research-oriented free time, I enjoy shooting film photographs, playing tennis, and reading.

 Research keywords: Astrodynamics, GNC, Optimal Control, Location Problems, Routing Problems, Scheduling Problems